 Wrong.
 It is an absolute requirement.

-The rescue dog application will ask how tall your fence is.
+The rescue dog application may ask how tall your fence is.
 If you are looking at any dog bigger than a mini, you need a fence of at least six feet in height.
+It’s a good idea to have your fence built before starting the rescue process.

 Tip four: You must have your other animal(s) up to date on shots.

 While evaluating your rescue dog application, the rescue agency will call your vet and ask how many pets you have and whether they are up to date on all vaccines.
-If they are not, you will not get the pet, and you may never get a call or email explaining why not.
+If they are not, you will not get the pet.

 It doesn’t matter if your indoor-only, twenty year old cat has not gone outside for eighteen years.
 If you want to adopt a rescue dog, you will have to take your cat to the vet and get her shots.